 The good bits

-It’s hard to forget that I could not remember having seen the movie in spite of its brilliant actors.
+It’s hard to forget that I could not remember having seen The Love Punch movie in spite of its brilliant actors.
 However, there are some brilliant bits.
 Bloody hell, these people hold us by our emotions.
-Seriously, that is knowing your bloody audience that is, they will play us like heartstrings.
+Seriously, that is knowing your bloody audience.
+They will play our heartstrings.
 Doreen’s prostate announcement and all the surrounding dialogue, the mere presence of Celia Imrie, the mysteriously rich yet unknown (at least for his wife) past of Timothy Spall’s character Jerry, his go at his son, Pierce Brosnan 007ing, the first flowers incident and especially how it ends, the ice jewels incident.

 Of course, there are some incidents for which we cannot quite say whether or not they were intentional, such as the prop malfunction for the main character’s moustache as he passes for a Texan.
 And maybe the occasional script push is commendable, like when Emma’s characters says “It’s easy to say ‘I love you’ while you’re rolling around on expensive sheets, it’s so much harder when they need washing”.

 ok, you win… sort of.
 Serious actors goofing about and showing us what comedy is on a bed of reality turned ridiculous, why not?
 Sometimes, we just need to relax and have a good hearty laugh, although I won’t affirm that it got to the hearty bit.
-Totally unrealistic but charming enough in its goofiness.
+The Love Punch is totally unrealistic but charming enough in its goofiness.